Ultrasonic vs Infrared (IR) | Difference between Ultrasonic sensor and Infrared sensor

 • Refer advantages and disadvantages of Infrared Sensor >> .

-Following table-1 mentions difference between ultrasonic and infrared sensors.
+Following table-1 mentions difference between ultrasonic sensor and IR sensor devices.
 SHARP part no. GP2Y0A21YKOF is taken as infrared sensor and Multicomp HC SR-04 is taken as ultrasinic sensor for comparison.

-Following table-2 compares ultrasonic vs infrared devices and mentions generic difference between ultrasonic sensor and infrared sensor devices.
+Following table-2 compares ultrasonic sensor vs infrared sensor devices and mentions generic difference between ultrasonic sensor and infrared sensor.

 |Features||Ultrasonic sensor||Infrared sensor|